-Mixing music is fun, and it's tempting to hop into your own CD collection to create the perfect music to shop by.
+Mixing music is fun, and it's tempting to hop into your own CD collection to create the perfect music and playlists to shop by.
 But there are serious legal implications for DIY DJ work.

-Experts writing in Entrepreneur report that small business owners must have a license to play the music they've chosen, and playing music without a license can come with steep fees.
+Experts writing in Entrepreneur report that small business owners must have a license to play the music they've chosen, and playing music in stores or other business locations without a license can come with steep fees.
 A California store was forced to pay nearly $200,000 in damages and attorneys’ fees in a recent case, the experts said.
 It's not safe to wing it.

 Getting that license can be complicated, as there are several different entities that work as go-betweens.
 As the National Federation of Independent Business points out, a composer may have a license with one entity while the band may have a license with another.

 That's why working with a company like Cloud Cover Music is so smart.
 We have negotiated relationships with all licensing firms, so you won't be at risk for legal issues when you use our products.
 We can also help to develop playlists that are just right for your consumers, your products, and your brand.
 Ready to get started?
 We are.
 Contact us.